-Russia Says it Hits Ukraine Air Defenses Before Eastern Push - NewsBreak
+Russia says it hits Ukraine air defenses before eastern push - NewsBreak

-KYIV, Ukraine (AP) — Russia claimed that it destroyed several air defense systems in Ukraine over the weekend, in what appeared to be a renewed push to gain air superiority and take out weapons Kyiv has described as crucial ahead of a broad new offensive in the east.
+KYIV, Ukraine — (AP) — Russia claimed Monday that it destroyed several Ukrainian air-defense systems in what appeared to be a renewed push to gain air superiority and take out weapons Kyiv has described as crucial ahead of an expected broad new offensive in the east.

-In one strike announced Monday, Moscow said that it hit four S-300 launchers provided by a European country it didn’t name.
+In one strike, Moscow said it hit four S-300 launchers near the central city of Dnipro that had been provided by a European country it did not name.
 Slovakia gave Ukraine just such a system last week but denied it had been destroyed.
 Russia previously reported two strikes on similar systems in other places.

-With their offensive in many parts of the country thwarted, Russian forces have relied increasingly on bombarding cities.
-The war has left many urban areas flattened, killed thousands of people, and left Russia politically and economically isolated.
-The war has also shattered Ukraine’s economy, with the World Bank estimating it will shrink by more than 45% this year.
+With their offensive in many parts of the country thwarted, Russian forces have relied increasingly on bombarding cities — a strategy that has left many urban areas flattened and killed thousands of people.
+The war has also shattered Ukraine's economy, with the World Bank estimating it will shrink by more than 45% this year.

-Russia has appointed a seasoned general to lead the effort, according to U.S. officials, though they do not see one man making a difference.

-Ukrainian President Volodymyr Zelenskyy is meanwhile pleading for more Western aid, saying his forces need heavier firepower to resist the coming onslaught and push Russian forces back.
-Echoing his remarks in an AP interview, Zelenskyy said Sunday that the coming week could be crucial, with Western support to his country — or the lack thereof — proving decisive.
+Ukrainian President Volodymyr Zelenskyy pleaded for more Western aid, saying his forces need heavier firepower to resist the coming onslaught and push Russian forces back.
+Echoing his remarks in an AP interview, Zelenskyy said Sunday that the coming week could be crucial and that Western support — or the lack thereof — may prove decisive.

 “To be honest, whether we will be able to (survive) depends on this,” Zelenskyy said in a “60 Minutes” interview.
 “Unfortunately, I don’t have the confidence that we will be receiving everything we need."
 In a video address to South Korean lawmakers on Monday, he specifically requested equipment that can shoot down Russian missiles.